trekhleb/self-parking-car-evolution/README.md

 # 🧬 Self-Parking Car Evolution

-Training the car to do self-parking using a genetic algorithm.
+> Training the car to do self-parking using a [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm).

+This is an experimental project with the aim to learn the basics of how genetic algorithms works by evolving the car

 Hints: